RhubarbPHP/Module.Stem/docs/models-and-schemas.md

     public function getBalance()
     {
-        $balance = 100; // In reality some computation of the customer balance. return $balance;
+        $balance = 100; // In reality this would be a calculation of the customer balance. return $balance;
     }
 }